docusign/code-examples-node/README.md

 ### Configure JWT
-1. [Create a DocuSign developer account](https://go.docusign.com/o/sandbox/) if you don't already have one.
-1. Create a new integration key on the [Apps and Keys](https://admindemo.docusign.com/api-integrator-key) page and save the GUID to a secure location for step 6 below.
+1. Create a new integration key on the [Apps and Keys](https://admindemo.docusign.com/api-integrator-key) page and save the GUID to a secure location for step 5 below.
-1. Set a redirect URI of http://localhost:5000/ds/callback as mentioned in [Installation Prerequisites](#prerequisites) item 2 above.
+1. Set a redirect URI of http://localhost:5000/ds/callback
 1. Generate an RSA key pair.
 Under **Apps and Integration Keys**, choose the integration key to use, then select **Actions**, then **Edit**.
 In the **Authentication** section, select **ADD RSA KEYPAIR**.
 Save the private key to a secure location for the next step.
 1. Create a new file config/private.key, then save your RSA private key in it.
-1. Update the file config/appsettings.json with your integration key GUID from step 2 as your `dsJWTClientId` and your **API Username** from the [Apps and Keys](https://admindemo.docusign.com/api-integrator-key) page as your `impersonatedUserGuid`.
+1. Update the file config/appsettings.json with your integration key GUID from step 1 as your `dsJWTClientId` and your **API Username** from the [Apps and Keys](https://admindemo.docusign.com/api-integrator-key) page as your `impersonatedUserGuid`.
 1. Run the launcher using `npm start`, then select **JSON Web Token** when authenticating your account.